andy-byers/CalicoDB/doc/design.md

 They are not written to the WAL, nor are they stored in the pager cache.

 ### Pointer map
-Each cell that is moved between internal tree nodes must have its child's parent pointer updated.
-If parent pointers are embedded in the nodes, splits and merges become very expensive, since each cell that is transferred requires the child page to be updated.
-In addition to allowing the vacuum operation, pointer maps make splits and merges much more efficient by consolidating many parent pointers on a single page.

 The pointer map is a collection of pointer map entries for every non-pointer map page in the database.
 Each pointer map entry consists of the following fields: